sensingtheforest/sensingtheforest.github.io/src/posts/2024-05-31-fifth-fieldtrip-to-alice-holt-forest.md

 The mini-hackathon was successful because we could work in a team, learn from each other, and progress to the "almost-there" moment.
 Luigi and I could also ask Mike about the Forest Research's experience on powering off-grid systems, which we are currently dealing with the streamers and Pete's installation.

 Thanks, Mike and Alice Holt Forest Research for hosting us and making the mini-hackathon possible!
+Also thanks to Danielle for coordinating our collection of *Streamer I* at the Alice Holt Visitor Centre.